 (9) Participate in Propane Co-Operatives

 Propane co-ops have been around since the 1960s and they have grown in popularity over the last decade.
-There are now hundreds propane co-ops across the US and they often negotiate special rates with suppliers in your area.
+There are now hundreds of propane co-ops across the US and they often negotiate special rates with suppliers in your area.

 You may spend $40 to $60 on your annual membership fee but you will save up to 30% on your propane requirements if you participate in this option.